FrostyOS-dev/FrostyOS-old/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

-## Latest Changes - 09/07/2023
+## Latest Changes - 18/07/2023

+- Created simple colour class
+- Refactored simple VGA code into a `BasicVGA` class
+- Add simple TTY class
-- Added system segment support to GDT
+- Added double buffering support
-- Implemented simple TSS
+- Added a x86_64 panic VGA device
+- Added a scheduler `Stop()` function
+- Fixed struct definitions for VGA Framebuffer and Position

 ## Resources used